tyage/blog.tyage.net/content/posts/2021-04-02-improper-access-control-github-workflow/index.md

 3. Attacker sends a pull request to the parent repository and waits for a while.

+Surprisingly, the test was succeeded.
-The test was succeeded and after the workflow finishes, victim repository has been modified!
+After the workflow finishes, victim repository has been modified!

 (Send pull request to `tyage-test/repo-with-workflow`)
 ![](screenshot1.png)